-Permian Basin (Skoumal & Trugman, 2021; van der Elst et al., 2013).
+Human-induced increases in seismic activity have been documented for areas exposed to UO&G activity (Ellsworth, 2013; Folger & Tiemann, 2016; Foulger et al., 2018), including in the Permian Basin (Skoumal & Trugman, 2021; van der Elst et al., 2013).
 Following Metz et al. (2017) for their HPM analysis in Oklahoma, two earthquake variables are specified for capturing the presence of seismic activity Q_h^{SA3} and Q_h^{SA1} around a home.
-Q_h^{SA3} indicates whether an earthquake above 3.0 on the Richter scale occurred within 10km of the property from 1 Jan 2010- 4 April 2023.
-Q_h^{SA1} indicates whether 50 earthquakes above 1.0 on the Richter scale occurred within 10km of the property over the same period.
-Additionally, variables measuring the quantity of earthquakes over magnitude 1 and over 3 magnitude 3 from 1 January 2010-4 April 2023 around a home were also created and are shown in Figure 13.
+Q_h^{SA3} indicates whether an earthquake above 3.0 on the Richter scale occurred within 10 km of the property from January 1, 2010 to April 4, 2023.
+Q_h^{SA1} indicates whether 50 earthquakes above 1.0 on the Richter scale occurred within 10 km of the property over the same period.
+Additionally, variables measuring the quantity of earthquakes over this same period over magnitude 1 and over magnitude 3 around a home were also created and are shown in Figure 13.

 PM{2.5} represents a critical local air pollution measure due to the associated health impacts outlined in section 2.4.
 PM{2.5} can have a wide variety of sources, including being blown into a region from distant activities (urban centers, wildfires, etc.).
-A unique feature of this study is the ability to distinguish between overall PM{2.5} levels and the emission concentration changes due to oil and gas production in the Permian Basin.
+A unique feature of this study is the ability to distinguish between overall PM{2.5} concentrations and the PM{2.5} concentration changes due to oil and gas production in the Permian Basin.
 With respect to the latter, the air quality of the region is susceptible to environmental toxins during the extraction and transportation process associated with O&G activities.
-To calculate PM{2.5} values (Q{bg}^{PM}) and PM{2.5} concentration changes due to oil and gas (Q{bg}^{dPM}) ArcGIS was used in combination with a dataset from van Donkelaar et al. (2021) and analysis by Goodkind et al. (2023).
-Combining overall PM{2.5} concentrations, the National Emissions Inventory (NEI), and the InMAP Source-Receptor Matrix air quality model Goodkind et al. (2023) calculate the concentration change attributable to oil and gas production in the Permian Basin at the census block group level.
-Additional information on Q{bg}^{PM} and Q{bg}^{dPM} can be found in Table 5.
-Figures 14 and 15 show the air quality variables spatially.
-Figure 14 is the general level of PM{2.5} while Figure 15 is the emission concentration change attributable to oil and gas production in the Permian Basin.
+PM{2.5} concentrations (Q{bg}^{PM}) and PM{2.5} concentration changes due to oil and gas ($Q{bg}^{\Delta PM}$) were collected from datasets from van Donkelaar et al. (2021) and analysis by Goodkind et al. (2023) at the census block group level.
+Additional information on Q{bg}^{PM} and $Q{bg}^{\Delta PM}$ can be found in Table 5.
+Figures 14 (general PM{2.5} concentrations) and 15 (PM{2.5} concentrations changes attributable to O&G production) show the air quality variables spatially.